Compass Principle 7: Maximize your Strengths

-I knew it wasn’t in my nature to treat clients, or people in general, in a way that was unauthentic with the only goal being a financial gain.
+I knew it wasn’t in my nature to treat clients, or people in general, in a way that was inauthentic, with the only goal being financial gain.

 I have my past life experiences to thank for this, as I wasn’t always this way.
 I had a dark window of life that revolved around losing a large group of friends to suicide, coupled with being very impatient in my younger years without any sense of perspective.

 I also struggled with money in the past during the real estate downturn which led to not being able to afford some of life’s basic essentials.
 All these experiences changed my perspective on everything.

 Today, I have some very simple tools to keep me focused when I’m feeling down: driving and listening to music.
 These two outlets give me the time to reign in my outlook on life.

 Luckily, I feel ecstatic about life about 95% of the time and I really do think I have found my authentic self which radiates from my personal life into the professional realm.

 There's a song by Drake called Crew Love which includes a very short lyric that describes how I feel about myself more than anything else: "And really, I think I like who I'm becoming."